Rhahi/algernon/content/dream/automatic-blind.md

 Create a design that will hold on to the blind without punching holes on the walls or frames.

-This is because the window what I am trying to block is not on a drywall, so putting any holes in there will make it difficult for repairs for the next tenants.
+This is because there is no drywall around the window to drill holes in.
+It will be difficult to fill in holes in them when we move out.
 Instead, I will take inspiration from my previous project and find ways to hold on to frames with friction.

 ![door32](/images/door32.png)